blob42/blob42/README.md

 - Big supporter of self-hosting and decentralization.
 - Enjoy messing around with electronics and low-tech stuff.

-## Current Work
+## Work

-Currently offering consulting services in AI integration, specifically LLMs and RAG.
+For consulting inquiries send in inquiry to contact at blob42 dot xyz.

-I'm also working on [Instrukt](https://github.com/blob42/instrukt), an integrated AI environment in the terminal.
+Currently offering consulting services in Backend, Dev and AI Operations in Rust and Go.

 ## Background

 - Started programming as a teen and learned the UNIX way back in the day on a distro called Mandriva🐧.
 - 15 years XP in software dev and architecture
 - Did some work in UX and UI design.